nf-core/sarek/docs/usage.md

 ### --germline_resource

 The [germline resource VCF file](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_hellbender_tools_walkers_mutect_Mutect2.php#--germline-resource) (bgzipped and tabixed) needed by GATK4 Mutect2 is a collection of calls that are likely present in the sample, with allele frequencies.
-The AF info field must be present.
+The `AF` info field must be present.
-You can find a smaller, stripped gnomAD VCF file (most of the annotation is removed and only calls signed by PASS are stored) in the iGenomes Annotation/GermlineResource folder.
+You can find a smaller, stripped gnomAD `VCF` file (most of the annotation is removed and only calls signed by PASS are stored) in the `AWS iGenomes` `Annotation/GermlineResource` folder.
 If you prefer, you can specify the full path to your reference genome when you run the pipeline:

 ```bash